Richard-Mathie/py-redis-pubsub-dict/README.md

 # Redis PubSub Dict

 A python class for using redis, or other key value stores, as a dictionary and caching the values locally for read heavy workloads.
+Heavily inspired by [pylru](https://pypi.python.org/pypi/pylru).

 ## Usage
 The idea is that Deleting or Updating keys in an instance of `PubSubRedisDict` or `PubSubCacheManager` will update the matching cached keys in all instances of `PubSubCacheManager`. `PubSubCacheManager` will therefor maintain a cache of recently used keys using an `lru` or just a straight up `dict()`.
 This will reduce the round trip latency and network overhead for any reads of the cached keys.